yyyaaan/yCrawl/README.md

 GAE has only a portion of services available. `main2` is an extension to `main`, where more localized services are included.
 Local version is to be deployed by `gunicorn`.
 The file `.gcloudignore` exclude the local versions and relevant code to be deployed in GAE.

-Note that GAE does not send any message.
+Note that GAE does not send any client message.
+Plotly and pandas are heavy (~200MB) for GAE, and therefore, plots are only available in vm deployment.

 ### Worker Deployment
 - Configure availability, meta-data and API access during creation